-2. Click the delivery icon for the task you want to perform from the delivery drop-down list.
-(For example, click one of the following icons: Download ((L)), Print ((L)), Email ((C)) or Send to Dropbox ((S)).
-A drop-down list of options appears.

-- 3. Choose Choose new settings.
+- 2. Click the delivery icon for the task you want to perform from the delivery drop-down list.
+(For example, click one of the following icons: Download (), Print (), Email () or Send to Dropbox ().
+A drop-down list of options appears. - 3.
+Choose Choose new settings.
 The appropriate delivery dialog box appears. - 4.
 Click the Basic Options tab.
 The view changes to show your options for delivering your research. - 5.
-In the What do you want to download/print/email/send to Dropbox? group, select one of the following options, depending on whether you want to deliver documents with their attachments or just attachments: - Selected documents, followed by Include document attachments, where available Select these options to deliver the documents along with any attachments associated with the documents. - Document attachments only Select this option to deliver just the attachments for the documents or results you are viewing. - 6.
+In the What do you want to download/print/email/send to Dropbox? group, select one of the following options, depending on whether you want to deliver documents with their attachments or just attachments: - Full documents for selected results, followed by Include document attachments, where available Select these options to deliver the documents along with any attachments associated with the documents. - Attachments only for selected results, where available Select this option to deliver just the attachments for the documents or results you are viewing. - 6.
 Select any other delivery-related options you want and complete the delivery.